 “I believe this problem is broader than the issue cited in Senator Lee’s resolution.
 I believe the misconduct alleged in the Gosnell case was abhorrent, but I’m also concerned about patient safety in all instances,” Blumenthal said.
 “Any time patient safety is threatened because of criminal behavior or malpractice whether in clinics, hospitals, or dental offices, the perpetrator should be prosecuted to the full extent of the law.
 My resolution calls upon my colleagues to condemn all such actions.
 We ought to talk about the dentist in Oklahoma who exposed as many as 7,000 patients to H.I.V. and Hepatitis B and C with the same outrage as we talk about the abortion doctor in Pennsylvania who is accused of several heinous crimes.”

-A video of his remarks can be found here: http://www.youtube.com/watch?v=6qqhnxRewHo.
-Text of a portion of his remarks is below:
+A video of his remarks can be found here: https://www.youtube.com/watch?

 Again, I accept and sympathize with the goals of the resolution offered by my friend from Utah, and what I'm suggesting is a resolution that includes those criminals who may be posing as health care practitioners in one field of practice but extends the condemnation to all areas of practice, and I hope that Senator Lee, my friend from Utah, will share my outrage at reprehensible and illegal actions that occur, unfortunately, and tragically in other areas of practice.
 And let me just mention a few.